coder/coder/docs/templates/tour.md

   }
 }
 ```

+Because Docker is running locally to the Coder server, there is no
+need to authenticate `coder_agent`.
+But if your `coder_agent` were
+running on a remote host, you would also refer to [authentication
+credentials](./authentication.md).

 Agents can also run startup scripts, set environment variables and
-provide `metadata`. `
+provide `metadata`.

+Our template has [`metadata`](./agent-metadata.md) blocks for CPU and
-These example `metadata` blocks are optional.
-Coder displays this
-information in the Coder dashboard.
-For basic information, you can
+RAM usage.
+Coder displays this information in the Coder dashboard.
-invoke the [`coder stat`](../cli.md) command.
-If you need more
-control, you can write your own script.

 ## 4. coder_app